 The Association does not pay any dividends or distribute its property among its Members.

-In the event of the dissolution of the Eau Claire Community Association and after payment of liabilities, all assets not considered to be the property of the City of Calgary, shall be distributed to one or more recognized charitable organizations in Calgary as the Board by special resolution so determined.
+In the event of the dissolution of the Eau Claire Community Association of Calgary and after payment of liabilities, all assets not considered to be the property of the City of Calgary, shall be distributed to one or more recognized charitable organizations in Calgary as the Board by special resolution so determined.

 14 Paramountcy

-If there is any conflict between these bylaws and the Societies Act, the Act shall be paramount.
+If there is any conflict between these Bylaws and the Societies Act, the Act shall be paramount.